 We managed to get another snow-scooter tour for the afternoon with a guide who took us and another couple on a 4-hour ride out of town and into a side valley.
 The daylight was already more or less gone when we started at 3:30 pm but that dipped the whole landscape into a translucent cold blue and white atmosphere, just breathtaking!

-And it did not just look cold, it was very cold this time with around -20 degrees and the wind made it worse.
+And it did not just look cold, it was very cold this time with around -20 degrees Celsius.
+And the wind made it worse.
 The break with the usual cookies and coffee was therefore rather short and we took only a few pictures as our fingers got really really quickly really really cold.
 Thank God that the snow-scooters have heated handles, also for passengers.

 On the way back we spotted a broad but somewhat washed-out string of green Northern Lights.
 Not as clear and bright as we hoped for and as we have seen it elsewhere but nice anyhow.
-When returning over rather icy bits of the frozen river to Longyearbyen in total darkness, we were longing for the hot bathtub back at the hotel and some warming drinks.
+When returning over rather icy bits of a frozen river to Longyearbyen in total darkness, we were longing for the hot bathtub back at the hotel and some warming strong drinks.